 Clinical Examination of the live birds: Moribund birds were observed for clinical signs including status of feed and water intake, condition of the feathers, orifices for any discharge, drooping of wings, presence of diarrhea, and egg production performance trend.

-Necropsy Examination: A total of three (3) freshly dead birds were subjected to detailed post-mortem examination.
-All the gross lesions in the liver, ceca, spleen, intestine and other internal organs were recorded during the process.
+Necropsy Examination: all the three freshly dead birds were subjected to detailed post-mortem examination.
+All the gross lesions in the liver, ceca, spleen, intestine and other internal organs were recorded.

 Discussion: